Country Living in a Cariboo Valley

 You can plant potatoes in a hole or in a trench.

-The only thing they don’t like is overly wet soil – if your garden soil is still mucky and soaked, delay planting for a week or two.
-They do love full sun and their growing season here in Zone 3 is from May – October.
+The only thing they don’t like is an abundance of moisture in the soil – if your garden soil is still mucky and soaked, delay planting for a week or two to avoid rot.

 There are several different ways to grow potatoes, but here is how we plant ours.
 I like to use a string line to mark my rows while I plant.